aiidateam/aiida-tutorials/docs/sections/calculations/errors.md

 :::{attention}

-In the next subsection, you will need to set up a `calcjob` and then `run`/`submit` it to explore its results.
+In the next subsection, you will need to set up a `calcjob` and then `run` or `submit` it to explore its results.
-You will have to do some parts of this procedure on your own, including the creation/manipulation of `StructureData`, `UpfData` ([pseudopotentials](<https://en.wikipedia.org/wiki/Pseudopotential>)), and `KpointsData` nodes.
+You will have to do some parts of this procedure on your own, including the creation and manipulation of `StructureData`, `UpfData` ([pseudopotentials](<https://en.wikipedia.org/wiki/Pseudopotential>)), and `KpointsData` nodes.

 Moreover, you are assumed to already have installed and configured the `pw.x` code from Quantum ESPRESSO and its corresponding AiiDA plugin (`aiida-quantumespresso`).